Shaun King: Journalism

-King has written extensively about his experiences as a biracial person, and has also written about the Black Lives Matter movement, gaining prominence during the events following the shooting of Michael Brown.
-King wrote an article analyzing the Brown crime scene, and argued that the evidence suggested that officer Darren Wilson's life was not in danger during the shooting.
+King has written extensively about his experiences as a biracial person, as well as the Black Lives Matter movement, which gained prominence during the events that followed the shooting of Michael Brown.
+Shaun wrote an article analyzing the Brown crime scene, and argued that the evidence suggested that officer Darren Wilson's life was not in danger during the shooting.

 King became a contributing blogger for the politically liberal website, the Daily Kos, in September 2014.
-On October 2, 2015, King joined New York Daily News as a senior justice writer, where focused on reporting and commentary on social justice, police brutality and race relations.
+On October 2, 2015, King joined the New York Daily News as a senior justice writer, where he focused on reporting and providing commentary on social justice, police brutality and race relations.
 On December 28, 2016, Cenk Uygur announced that King had been hired as a political commentator for The Young Turks.
-King left the Daily News in August 2017.
+King left the Daily News in 2016.

-In 2019, King launched the crowdfunded website The North Star, calling it an online revival of the anti-slavery newspaper of the same name, and saying that he had the support of relatives of Frederick Douglass, the original paper's editor.
-The site has articles, podcast episodes, and videos for a subscription fee, with a focus on social justice issues such as police brutality and mass incarceration.
-The Daily Beast reported that the site did not deliver all the features that were promised to fundraisers, such as a daily video broadcast and an app.
-King said he had been overzealous with the project and that he should have listened to advisors who told him that his plans for the site were too ambitious.
-After leaving The North Star, historian and former editor-in-chief Keisha Blain accused King of being "a liar & a fraud" but said that she was prevented from saying much because of a non-disclosure agreement.
-Another former employee claimed that employees had to fight for months to receive health care benefits they were promised, while King claimed that all employees received full health care coverage.
+In 2019, King launched the crowdfunded website The North Star, calling it an online "revival" of the anti-slavery newspaper of the same name, claiming that he had the support of the relatives of Frederick Douglass (the original paper's editor).
+The site has articles, podcast episodes, and videos for a subscription fee, with a focus on social justice issues, including police brutality and mass incarceration.
+The Daily Beast reported that the site did not deliver all the features that were promised during the fundraisers, such as a daily video broadcast and an app.
+King said he had been "overzealous" with the project, and that he should have listened to advisors who had told him that his plans for the site were too ambitious.
+After leaving The North Star, historian and former editor-in-chief Keisha Blain accused King via Twitter of being "a liar & a fraud", stating that she was prevented from saying as much because of a non-disclosure agreement.
+Another former employee claimed that they and others had to fight for months to receive the health care benefits they were promised, while King claimed that all employees received full health care coverage.
 Former co-workers at The North Star described King as a poor fiscal manager, absent, and incompetent, according to The Daily Beast.